Growing Mushrooms: Getting Started

 You will need SAWDUST SPAWN for oyster mushrooms on bulk media.
 The easiest way to start is by collecting spent coffee grounds (daily in your kitchen or ask a local coffee shop to save them).
 Make sure they are fresh and collected daily using your own container, coffee grounds can get colonized by a competitor green mold easy.

-Spawn run – Watch your bucket daily, it should start to turn white and begin to colonize, finally taking over the entire volume of coffee.
+Spawn run – Watch your bucket daily, it should start to turn white as it begins to colonize, finally taking over the entire volume of coffee.
 Keep lid cracked very slightly so it can breathe, but not dry out.
-If it looks dry water it to moisten.
+If it looks dry, water it to moisten.
 Once the mass is solid and white, it will think about fruiting.
-Baby mushrooms will form after a few weeks and you can mist them with clean water, move lid open slight every day to accommodate the growth, since they can be large.
+Baby mushrooms will form after a few weeks and you can mist them with clean water and make sure to open the lid slightly more every day to accommodate the growth, since they can be large.
 Harvest when they have stopped growing, return lid to its cracked position for two weeks, then pour two cups of water into the bucket to rehydrate the media and repeat the steps of fruiting.
 It will fruit 2-3 times, maybe more!